pololu/p-star-examples/usb-to-serial.X/README.md

-# USB-to-Serial Adapter Example for the P-Star 25K50
+# USB-to-Serial Adapter Example for the P-Star

 ## Summary

-This example shows how you can program a [P-Star 25K50 Micro][pstar25m] to be a USB-to-Serial adapter that is capable of baud rates from 300 bps to 115200 bps.
+This example shows how you can program a P-Star to be a USB-to-Serial adapter that is capable of baud rates from 300 bps to 115200 bps.

-This example uses the [Microchip USB Stack][mla] to implement a USB device that has one USB CDC ACM virtual serial port, and it uses the PIC18F25K50's UART to send and receive serial data.
+This example uses the [Microchip USB Stack][mla] to implement a USB device that has one USB CDC ACM virtual serial port, and it uses the PIC's UART to send and receive serial data.